Hajógyári Island: 19th century

 Its importance grew again in the 19th century, when Count István Széchenyi established the Óbuda Shipyard.
-The first ship built there, the rpád-steamboat, was launched in 1836.
+The first ship built there, the Árpád-steamboat, was launched in 1836.
 It became the first industrial scale steamship building company in the Habsburg Empire.
 Roman perimeter walls were first found in 1836, when the Otter Bay dredges deepened the shipyard.

-Twenty-eight hectares (69 acres) of the island's area was occupied by the shipyard.
+Twenty-eight hectares (69 acres) of the island's area were occupied by the shipyard.
 The remainder of the island was converted to agricultural use.
 For a long time, access to the island was by ferry only.
 The first permanent bridge was built in 1858 after a pedestrian bridge had been constructed.

 20th century

 Around the 1900s Hajógyári was called the "Big Island".
 It got the nickname Shipyard Island because it was once the southern end of the Óbuda Shipyard.
 Industrial activity in these buildings ended and moved to different companies.
 The island's port is operated by the Yacht Club of Hungary.
 The former shipyard area was found at Hadrian's Aquincum of the Roman governor's palace, which was uncovered and presented to wait.

 Carrot farms were still there as late as 1960.
 In 1967, the current reinforced concrete bridge was built.
 In 1973, for the centennial of the Óbuda-Pest-Buda union, "May the 9th Park" was created, requiring the use of 18,000 m3 of soil.
 The park contained many playgrounds, which were burned down in 1999 and replaced in 2004.
-The six tennis yards are currently in a state of disrepair.
+The six tennis courts are currently in a state of disrepair.